Club Necaxa: 1950-60s resurgence

-Mexico 68 and Carlos Albert vs Necaxa
+Mexico 68 and Carlos Albert vs. Necaxa

 In this decade, the organization was in financial trouble.
 The team had poor attendance in Mexico City due to the population unrest.

 The case of Carlos Albert begins with a small group of veteran footballers in the spring of 1969.
 Club Necaxa Veteran players petitioned the organization for better wages and argued that as a team and group, they have always responded to the team's performance.
 Carlos Albert was the face of the disagreement between the players and management.

 Albert was listed by Necaxa Management as transferable and was retained on half his salary.
 He asked management to void his contract in order, to avoid loss of income and to be able to continue playing in the League with another team.
 Necaxa Management did not accept his request.

-The courts ruled in favour of Albert on Thursday 8 October 1971, and Necaxa was forced to pay MX$77,000 to Carlos Albert.
+The courts ruled in favor of Albert on Thursday 8 October 1971, and Necaxa was forced to pay MX$77,000 to Carlos Albert.
 Due to the will of managements unfair psychological abuse and labour malpractice, This case forced a cause to action from several players to request better treatment and more rights for Necaxa football players.

-Atlético Español 1971 to 1982
+Atlético Español (1971–1982)

-On 19 September 1971, Club Necaxa experienced financial trouble and became in debt with players and management.
+On September 19, 1971, Club Necaxa experienced financial trouble and became in debt with players and management.
 The owners sold the club to a group of businessmen from Spain.
 The ownership handled the player contracts, disputes and the franchises debt.
 The new Spanish ownership restructured contracts and made Club Necaxa solvent.
-The club plays under the name of the Spanish Athletic Bulls or "Toros del Atlético Español".
+The club played under the name of the Spanish Athletic Bulls or "Toros del Atlético Español".

 In 1975, the organization won their only international title in the CONCACAF Champions' Cup, playing the final against Transvaal of Suriname and defeating them 5–1 on aggregate.
 In 1973–74, they reached the final against Cruz Azul.
 They played a two-legged tie in which the Atlético Español won the first leg 2–1 but lost the second 3–0, becoming sub champion of the league.